Copyright 2015-2020 | Fidelity Tax Relief LLC. | All Rights Reserved

 When you owe a significant amount of money in taxes, including back taxes, then the IRS has many actions it can take to get repaid, including implementing a lien or levy on your assets.
 If this happens to you, you are not powerless against the IRS.
 You can get your lien or levy removed and discover a better way to reduce your tax liability.

 A tax lien is an official declaration that the IRS has a legal right to the property because of your federal tax debt.
 It occurs after you have neglected to pay your tax debt by the deadline.
 A lien does not involve actually seizing the property; instead, it only secures the interest in the property and signifies that the federal government has a priority over any other creditors.
 A tax levy, on the other hand, is the actual taking of your property.
 A tax lien affects you by being attached to any and all assets, including future assets you may acquire during the life of the lien.
-It also can affect your credit and limit the ability to sale or refinance any of your assets until you have repaid your debt.
+It also can affect your credit and limit the ability to sell or refinance any of your assets until you have repaid your debt.

 By definition, a levy is a legal seizure of your assets or property in order to repay a debt.
 Any collection agency can impart a levy on an asset, although only the IRS can do so without a court order.
-Any property or asset can have a levy, including your house, car, boat, bank account, wages, retirement accounts, bank accounts, rental income, cash loan value of a life insurance policy, or any other asset.
+Any property or asset can have a levy, including your house, car, boat, bank account, wages, retirement accounts, bank accounts, rental income, the cash loan value of a life insurance policy, or any other asset.
 The IRS can freeze a bank account, seize property, and otherwise take ownership of any assets to fulfill your debt, other than a list of exempt assets.

 The IRS will enact a tax levy on your property after you have neglected or refused to pay any taxes owed upon receipt of the Notice and Demand for Payment.
 They will inform you of the intention with a Final Notice of Intent to Levy and Notice of your Right to a Hearing a minimum of 30 days prior to its start.
 A levy ends when you have fully repaid your federal tax debt, the statute of limitations has ended, or you have the levy removed.
 If the tax levy creates a financial hardship for you, then you can apply to have it removed, as well as apply for other tax debt relief solutions.